-Another easy command to use and the last dimension tool in this problem is the Angular Dimension tool.
-It is located on the Dimension toolbar.
-Select the Angular Dimension tool and select two converging lines (non-parallel) to place the degree measurement on the drawing.
-For the first pick, select the red dimension extension line you just drew.
-For the second pick, select the horizontal centerline directly below the dimension extension line.
+Another easy command to use and the last dimension tool in this problem is the Angular Dimension tool that is located on the Dimension toolbar.
+Select the Angular Dimension tool and you need to select two converging lines (non-parallel) to place the one place decimal on the drawing.
+For the first pick, select the red dimension extension line just drawn and for the second pick, select the horizontal centerline directly below the dimension extension line.
 You will need to make a third selection to place the 45.0-degree dimension text on the drawing (Figure 3.31).